 Cornelius: Alright.
 Personally I knew about Safe, Less and DAD but I have never come across Nexus before.

 Joy: Ok.
 Nexus is actually quite similar to Less because it’s two layers and so with that there’s a limitation how much you can scale it but –and again it works as scrum.
 What we find with Nexus is that it can have your individual scrum teams.
 That second layer is an integration team.
 This is great when you don’t need a lot of teams but you do have a lot of integration between your teams.
 You have an integration layer who’s paying attention to where all those integration points and planning for them.
 The biggest difference between Less and Nexus is that with a Nexus, they still have a common product backlog across the teams but they also use a common sprint backlog across the teams.
 Whereas in Less, each sprint team has their own sprint backlog that they’re working from and Nexus, they work off the same sprint backlog and the point of doing that is so that they ‘re well aware of whatever the team is doing because of those integrations.

 Cornelius: Makes sense, yes.
 Ok, so much for the four frameworks here, get those out of the way but now let’s get into the interesting bit.
 Let’s take a look at the scaling challenges and the suggestions that you have.
 So what are some of the more common challenges for large enterprises that are transforming into Agile?

 Above are the first few pages of the transcript.
 The complete PDF transcript is available to Premium subscribers only.

-PDUs: Strategic and Business Management, Podcast Episodes About Agile, Agile Project Management, PMI Global Congress, PMI Global Congress NA 2016, Podcast Episodes About Scrum, Scaled Agile, Scaling Agile, Adaptive Project Management
+PDUs: Business Acumen, Podcast Episodes About Agile, Agile Project Management, PMI Global Congress, PMI Global Congress NA 2016, Podcast Episodes About Scrum, Scaled Agile, Scaling Agile, Adaptive Project Management

 - Last updated on .